stackbit-projects/marvelous-chili-4f71b/content/pages/index.md

     title: >-
       We help people & organizations evolve faster to achieve their true potential
-    content: >
-      We help people & organizations evolve faster to achieve their true potential
     actions:
       - label: Learn More
         url: /features